-The property is well-suited for the proposed use and already benefits from adequate parking space for use by the carers.
-In the latter respect, there is off-street parking available at the rear of the property which is accessed via the rear lane.
-In addition, there is on-street parking availability along Grove Road to the front of the property.
+The property is well-suited for the proposed use and already benefits from a garage and driveway which provide adequate off-street parking space for use by the carers.
 The foul and surface water drainage provision will be as already existing and no external alterations to the property are required.